crate/crate-howtos/docs/scaling/multi-node-setup.rst

     whether they have formed independent clusters by visiting the `Admin UI`_ (which runs on every node) and checking the `cluster browser`_.

-    If you find yourself with multiple independent clusters and you instead want to form a single cluster, follow these steps:
+    If you find yourself with multiple independent clusters and instead want to form a single cluster, follow these steps:

       1. `Back up your data`_
       2. Shut down all the nodes
       3. Completely wipe each node by deleting the contents of the ``data`` directory under `CRATE_HOME`_
-      4. Follow in instructions in the next section (:ref:`manual bootstrapping
+      4. Follow the instructions in the next section (:ref:`manual bootstrapping
          <manual-bootstrapping>`)
       5. Restart all the nodes and verify that they have formed a single cluster
       6. Restore your data